top of page

 MISCLASSIFICATION

 One common trick employers use to underpay employees is “misclassification.”
 For example, employers may categorize an employee as “exempt” from overtime by paying them a nominal salary.
 Another example is an employer hiring a person as an “independent contractor” when, in reality, the employee should be receiving regular wages and overtime.
-If you feel that you have been misclassified as a salaried employee or independent contractor, call us to discuss your options.

 construction worker sad.png